comphist/cora/doc/mkdocs/docs/index.md

     * libxml
 * [MySQL](http://www.mysql.com/)

-If you are a **user wanting to annotate with an existing CorA installation**, you only need:
+To access an existing CorA instance on a web server, you only need:

 * A web browser (we recommend [Chrome](http://www.google.com/chrome/), though [Firefox](http://www.mozilla.org/firefox/) and